About this Lesson

 - understand the complexities associated with developing and implementing an international climate change agreement;

 - articulate the tensions between scales of governance for climate action and how these factors influences decision-making.

 What is due this week?

 This lesson will take us one week to complete.
-Please refer to the Calendar in Canvas for specific time frames and due dates.
-Specific directions for the assignment below can be found within this lesson.
+Please refer to the Calendar in Canvas for specific assignments, time frames and due dates.

-If you have questions, please feel free to post them to the "Have a question about the lesson" discussion forum.
+If you have questions, please feel free to post them to the "Have a question about the lesson?" discussion forum in Canvas.
 While you are there, feel free to post your own responses if you, too, are able to help a classmate.